JorgePezzuol/jorge.pezzuol/README.md

-Hi, I'm [Jorge Pezzuol](https://www.linkedin.com/in/jorge-pezzuol/), Fullstack Developer 🚀.
-I have some years as a software developer and also as a university professor in Brazil - into LAMP and MERN Stacks.
+Hi, I'm [Jorge Pezzuol](https://www.linkedin.com/in/jorge-pezzuol/).
+I have some years as a software engineer and also as a university professor in Brazil - into LAMP and MERN Stacks.

 🇧🇷 :it: :uk: